Prodyut Bora

 Prodyut Bora (born 10 April 1974) is an Indian politician and social activist.
 He is the founder and current chief of the Liberal Democratic Party.
-He was a National Executive Committee member of the Bharatiya Janata Party until he decided to leave the party in 2015.
+He was a National Executive Committee member of the Bharatiya Janata Party (BJP) until he decided to leave the party in 2015.
+In 2024 he merged his party in Indian National Congress.

 Background

-He was born in a Koch Rajbongshi family and obtained a Bachelor of Arts degree from St. Stephen's College, Delhi and completed his MBA from IIMA in 1999.
+Bora was born into a Koch Rajbongshi family.
+He obtained a Bachelor of Arts degree from St. Stephen's College, Delhi and an MBA from IIMA in 1999.

 Political career

 In 2004, Bora started his political career as a member of BJP's National Media Cell, the party's in-house communication and public relations unit.

-National Convenor, IT Cell (2007-09)
+National Convener, IT Cell (2007–09)

-Thereafter, in 2007, he was elevated and appointed the National Convenor of BJP's Information Technology (IT) Cell.
+In 2007, Bora was elevated and appointed as the National Convener of BJP IT Cell.
 The IT Cell was BJP's newest organisational unit, and Bora was its first head.
 The IT Cell had 3 roles: (a) automate the Party organisation; (b) attract IT professionals to the Party; and (c) advise the Party on IT Policy issues.
-With that mandate, Prodyut set up cells in 22 states across the country.
-He also automated the party using ‘open source’ software.
-It was an innovative experiment to create an entire organisational IT ecosystem using free and open source software, and his efforts became the subject of a case study.
+With that mandate, Bora set up cells in 22 states across the country.
+He also automated the party by creating an organisational IT ecosystem using open-source software.
+His efforts became the subject of a case study.

 In November 2008, Bora was selected to run the communications office of BJP's Prime Ministerial Candidate for the 2009 Lok Sabha Elections, LK Advani.
-He designed and launched the campaign website of Advani, and very soon it became one of India's most visited websites with an average of 3 million page views per month.
+He designed and launched the campaign website of Advani, one of India's most visited websites with an average of 3 million page views per month.